Skip to main content

-User Experience Insight has always been capable of testing a web server by checking port availability, SSL certificates, and HTTP status codes.
-This works great for measuring and correlating the performance of the network with the performance of the application.
-In addition to this data, User Experience Insight now enables you to get a deeper understanding of web application performance from the end-user perspective with the Web Application Testing (WAT) framework.
+User Experience Insight offers test templates for checking web server port availability, SSL certificates, and HTTP status codes.
+This is effective for measuring and correlating network performance with application performance.
+Additionally, User Experience Insight allows you to gain a deeper understanding of web application performance from the end-user perspective through the Web Application Testing (WAT) framework.

 Graphical user interface, text, application